menu

 Vado is a very small town located in the state of New Mexico.
 With a population of 2,930 people and just one neighborhood, Vado is the 56th largest community in New Mexico.

-Vado is a blue-collar town, with 51.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Vado, you'll notice that it is more blue-collar than most other communities in America.
+51.48% of Vado’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vado is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Vado who work in food service (17.78%), healthcare suport services (8.35%), and sales jobs (7.02%).

-As is often the case in a small town, Vado doesn't have a public transportation system that people use for their commute.
+Vado is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Vado ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.07% of people over 25 have a college degree.